 Where “astonishment” combines with “saving the environment”

-The Estate of the Caves of Han, conscious of the infinite beauty of the Cave and the Park, has since its creation striven to reconcile “tourist activity” and “conservation of the natural heritage.”
+The Domain of the Caves of Han, conscious of the infinite beauty of the Cave and the Park, has since its creation striven to reconcile “tourist activity” and “conservation of the natural heritage.”
 Thanks to this ecotourism approach, the authentic, wild character of the location has been well maintained.

 The conservation and reintroduction of endangered species